This article was originally published on 09/13/2019 and was reviewed and updated accordingly on the above date.

 You should notify the insurer ASAP so they can get things under way and ultimately guide you through the claims process.
 Keep in mind there may be requirements in the policy relating to timeframes for claims, such as making a police report within 24 hours of the loss or notifying the insurer within 48 hours of a loss being reported to police.
 Just keep this in the back of your mind when tossing up what steps to take first.

-In cases where the cost of the damage is likely to be very high, the insurer will typically appoint an assessor who works to identify the value of the loss.
+In cases where the cause of the damage is not clear, and if the cost of the damage is likely to be high, the insurer will typically appoint an assessor who works to identify the cause of the damage, what needs to be rectified, and the value of the loss.
 The sooner this happens, the sooner the claim can progress.

 It is also very important to immediately contact the insurer if there is a chance a liability claim will be made against the landlord (e.g. someone is injured on the premises).